wp-plugins/gravity-forms-shootq-add-on/readme.txt

 2. Your visitor submits the form and *voila!* Everything gets sent to ShootQ!

 == Changelog ==
+= 1.0.5 =
+* Patched to fix a fatal error when creating a new feed.
 = 1.0.4 =
 * Compartmentalized initialization functions to prevent scripts from loading when they aren't needed.
 Thanks to Jared at ProPhoto Blogs Support for the tip! :D
 = 1.0.3 =